markustenghamn/markustenghamn.github.io/_posts/2016-06-09-getting-started-ionic-framework-building-apps-osx-el-capitan.markdown

    - /getting-started-ionic-framework-building-apps-osx-el-capitan
 date:   2016-06-09 19:50:47 +0100
 categories: ionic
 description: First thing you need to do if you haven't already done so is to download and install Node.js.
-You will find Node.js via their website here: https://nodejs.org/en/....
+You will find Node.js via their website
 ---

 **This post has been migrated and imported into different systems over the years, I have not had a chance to format this post manually so it may be hard to read but I have left it here as a reference.**